Creating a CV

 Optionally, you can write a short and concise summary of yourself here.
 Please note the following:

 1. Stay specific, concrete and state your relevant competencies, interests and/or values (your USP), which are relevant for the role, in 3-4 sentences.
-We recommend using an USP especially if it fits well to the position.
+We recommend using an USP especially if it fits well with the position.

 Education

-Here you can outline the main stages of your education
+Here you can outline the main stages of your education:

 1. Reverse chronological representation: The current course first.